 - An informative encounter at a Wildlife Museum.
 The museum features the largest mounted polar bear.

-- A chicken barbecue lunch.
+- A chicken barbecue lunch. (other options available depending on dietary needs upon request)

 - A visit to the world’s smallest desert near Carcross.